DoctorLogicProduct/dltest/_pages/products/search-amplifier/search-amplifier.md

     icon:
     - img: "/img/product-icons/search-amplifier.svg"
       alt: "DoctorLogic Search Amplifier"
-  headline: "Amplify Your Practice with Medical SEO"
+  headline: "Amplify Your Practice with Proven SEO Tactics"
   text: "Medical practices aspire to dominate their local market and be at the top of Google.
 With our proven experience executing Medical SEO strategies, your website will receive a boost in website traffic, which will result in new patient visits and an increase in revenue."
   btn:
   img: "/img/products/search-amplifier/hero-img.svg"